minute-tech/fire-react-base/README.md

 5. Deploy to alias
 - $ `firebase deploy --project=test`
+- Note that any Firebase Hosting accessed will always use the `production` environment, and live (not localhost) links, will always be at the `live` Firebase project! i.e. `test-fire-react-base` is still using the `fire-react-base` project env.

+6. If custom domain, add it to the authorized domain in Firebase console > Authentication > Sign in Method
+- Make sure to add `sitename.com` and `www.sitename.com`

 ## Change from Default Base
 1. Check app for "TODO:" tags